Resources for Learning

 MarketResearch.com (data and analysis of industries, markets, and products)

 PsycINFO (comprehensive behavioral science and mental health literature index)

 WorldCat (worldwide book catalog)

 John Brown University has many technology resources available for students.
-All campus buildings and remote sites are interconnected with an Internet infrastructure that allows for authorized access from classrooms, laboratories, offices, residence halls, and remote locations.
-Wireless networking also extends accessibility in most residential and study areas across the university.
+All campus buildings and remote sites are interconnected with a network infrastructure that allows for authorized access from classrooms, laboratories, offices, residence halls, and remote locations.
+Wireless networking also extends accessibility in most residential and study areas throughout the university.

-Degree Completion students have access to additional computing resources at the Fort Smith Center, Central Arkansas Center, and Rogers Center.
+Degree Completion students have access to additional computing resources at the Fort Smith Center, Little Rock Center, and Rogers Center.
 Computers with Internet access and laser printing are available for student use in common study areas.
 Wireless Internet access is also available.

-There is a Media Lab located in the Learning Resource Center for special printing and other media services.
-Technology such as digital cameras, projectors, and other audio/visual technology may be checked out for academic projects.
+There is a Media Lab located on the main campus in the Learning Resource Center (LRC) for special printing and other media service needs.
+Digital cameras, projectors, and other audio/visual technology may be checked out for academic projects.
 Supplies for lettering, posters, banners, and other needs are available for sale.
-Large format color printing is available for a fee.
+Large format color printing is also available for a fee.